Why Do I Feel Sad for No Reason, and What Should I Do?

 Sadness is one of the typical depression symptoms.
 As a symptom, it lasts longer than usual.
 People with major depressive disorder may feel down almost every day for at least 2 weeks.

-It might also be accompanied by a number of other symptoms:
+It might also be accompanied by a number of other symptoms, like:

-For people with depression, sadness can become an almost constant feeling.
-Moreover, severe depression may intensify sadness, leading to a strong, persistent feeling of hopelessness and suicidal thoughts.
+For people with depressive symptoms, sadness can become an almost constant feeling.
+Moreover, severe depression is a clear cause of intensive sadness, which leads to a strong, persistent feeling of hopelessness and suicidal thoughts.

-If you have suicidal thoughts or consider self-harm, please immediately contact the National Suicide Prevention Lifeline
+If you think about self-harm, please immediately call or text the National Suicide and Crisis Lifeline at 988.

 Are people with depression always sad?

-There is a common opinion that people with depression are always sad and never look happy.
+There is a common opinion that people with mental health disorders, like depression, are always sad and never look happy.
 The truth is that it’s no more than a misconception.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes several types of depression.
-Most often, people experience episodes of depression that may last for a few weeks or longer
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes many types of depression.
+Most often, people experience episodes of depression that last for a few weeks or longer.

 Once an episode is over, a person may not feel sad or have any other symptoms.

-However, persistent depressive disorder, also known as dysthymia, is different.
-It doesn’t let you take a break in between episodes.
+Also, depression can take a form of persistent depressive disorder (PDD), more commonly known as dysthymia.
+This disorder doesn’t let you take a break in between episodes.
 In this case, symptoms of depression may last for years.

 The symptoms, however, may not have the same disruptive impact on one’s life as when dealing with major depressive disorder.